Probate Q&A Series

 • File a certified copy of the death certificate with the clerk of superior court.

-• Submit a final accounting and inventory of the ward’s assets.
+• Submit a final accounting of the ward’s estate.

 2. Identifying Probate Assets